AbstractSDK/cw-orchestrator/docs/src/quick_start/env-variable.md

 # Environment Variables

-These variables are used by BOOT when interacting with a node using the `daemon` feature.
+These variables are used by cw-orchestrator when interacting with a node using the `daemon` feature.

 ```bash
 # .env